muratk5n/thirdwave/en/2017/10/wtwrfn-foragers-farmers.md

 the foragers [later either forager would became farmer, or were pushed away to the edges of their continent through sheer numbers].

-By 6500 Çatalhöyük in modern Turkey had perhaps three thousand.
+By 6500 Çatalhöyük [TR] had perhaps three thousand.
 These were villages on steroids, and they had all the problems that implies...
 [P]eople simply dumped garbage and night soil in stinking heaps between houses, to be trodden into the dust and mud.
 The filth would have appalled hunter-gatherers but surely delighted rats, flies, and fleas...
 Yet for all the squalor, this was clearly what people wanted.

 Little hunter-gatherer bands had had broad geographical horizons but narrow social ones: the landscape changed but the faces did not.
 The